Subscribe to coyote management email notifications.

 Coyotes are present in Culver City and throughout Southern California.
 Although they generally avoid human contact, coyotes are wild animals.
 Coyotes have killed unattended small pets in Culver City.
 The City monitors residents’ reports of coyote behavior in consultation with wildlife experts, and the City will take appropriate action to protect human safety.
 It is especially important that the City be notified of any aggressive coyote behavior towards humans.

-The City Council has approved the three-year Culver City Coyote Study and Management Program, which is led by Dr. Eric G. Strauss, PhD from the Loyola Marymount University/Los Angeles's Center for Urban Resilience.
-Dr. Strauss's work began on July 1st.
+In 2019, the City Council approved a three-year Culver City Coyote Study and Management Program, which is led by Dr. Eric G. Strauss, PhD from the Loyola Marymount University/Los Angeles's Center for Urban Resilience.
+Dr. Strauss's work began on July 1, 2019.
+Researchers prepared a Coyote Management Plan Update in February 2022(PDF, 1MB) .

 If you are in immediate danger, or fear for your safety or the safety of others, dial 9-1-1.